doctorluk/rotu-revolution/README.txt

 // Unfreezes the controls of a player rcon unfreezeplayer <playerID>

-// Does a failsafe mapchange, only works when a player is on the server rcon change_map mapname
+// Does a failsafe mapchange, only works when a player is on the server [ONLY NEEDED WHEN USING THE DEFAULT CoD4 SERVER FILES, USE map <mapname> WHEN USING 1.7a] rcon change_map mapname

 // Restarts the current map